 Research Summary

-This project advances a campus-wide “Ethos of Care” initiative designed to embed connection, wellbeing, and collaboration into the fabric of the university experience.
+This project advances a campus-wide “Ethos of Care” initiative designed to center empathy, belonging, and mutual support into the fabric of the university experience.
 Building on research-backed frameworks, the project introduces a reimagined engagement model that includes a 2-day immersive convening supported by 8 weeks of guided pre-work for staff, faculty, and institutional leaders.
+The entire curriculum and convening are designed to reduce harm by disrupting the hyper-competition and isolation often found within higher education and professional workplaces.

 The experience is designed to be both reflective and actionable to create space for participants to engage deeply with care-centered practices while building shared language and strategies for institutional change.
-A complementary series of short-form, progressive videos extends the reach of the program, offering accessible “Tidbits of Care” that introduce concepts such as Art Care, Community Care, Structural Care, and Curriculum Care.
-Together, these elements create a scalable, human-centered approach that promotes calm, connection, and sustainable practices to prevent burnout while strengthening institutional culture.
+A complementary series of short-form, progressive videos extends the reach of the program, offering accessible “Tidbits of Care” that introduce concepts such as Creative Self Care, Community Care, Curriculum Care, and Structural Care.
+Together, these elements create a scalable, human-centered approach that promotes connection and sustainable practices to address the systems and structures that lead to burnout and undermine wellbeing to ultimately strengthen institutional culture.

-The Problem: Higher education systems often prioritize outcomes over people, leading to fragmented support, limited collaboration, and missed opportunities to fully engage students and professionals.
+The Problem: Higher education systems often prioritize outcomes over people, leading to fragmented support, limited collaboration, and missed opportunities to fully engage students and professionals as whole beings.
 Without intentional structures that center care, institutions struggle to create environments where individuals can thrive and contribute meaningfully.
+Many programs focus entirely at the individual-level work for mindfulness, de-stress, and productivity hacks to address the symptoms of destructive organizational culture (i.e. burnout).
+Fewer programs address the root causes of harm at the institutional level.

 Community and Industry Impact

-This project strengthens the UCCS community by creating shared experiences and tools that foster connection, reduce burnout, and promote a culture of care across roles and departments.
+This project strengthens the UCCS community by creating shared experiences and tools that reduce harm, foster connection, and promote a culture of care across roles and departments.
 By centering real-world practices and accessible content, it supports a more inclusive, collaborative, and resilient campus environment.

 Student Engagement and Mentorship